 Observability evolves gradually, starting with a minimally viable monitoring plan, and the effort to integrate tools and processes is underway.
 As you get comfortable with the data (that is, metrics, logs, and transactions), you are able to understand the behavior and signs of symptoms or issues from those resources or applications.
 By getting familiar with the data, you build trust in working with Azure Monitor and the data.
 Through observability, you gain confidence and you are able to realize the cause and find answers that can help:

 - Reduce monitoring blind spots by ensuring coverage of all needed monitoring components.

 - Improve monitoring of resources and services to help identify the issue in the future.
 Focus on issues or symptoms that are predictable and reliable.

-- Evaluate if this wasn't anticipated, what can be done to improve the infrastructure, application, and so on.
+- Evaluate whether this wasn't anticipated, what can be done to improve the infrastructure, application, and so on.

 - Rule out the infrastructure or application as the source, and determine whether a specific browser, browser version, or client operating system is the potential issue.

-- Identify, and document or implement, workarounds that can be used to minimize any performance or availability issues with the application, infrastructure, etc.
+- Identify, and document or implement, workarounds that can be used to minimize any performance or availability issues with the application, infrastructure, and so on.

 - Adapt to the dynamical and complex nature of an application.
 Continue learning its normal behavior patterns in order to narrow in on the unusual ones.